seek-oss/capsize/README.md

 );
 ```

-Resulting in the following additions to the declarations:
+This will result in the following additions to the declarations:

 ```diff
  @font-face {